bluehabit/BlogPosts/CSS/CSS Only Animations.md

 }
 ```

 One thing you might notice is `transform: translateY(-50px)` and `transform: translateY(25px)` in the selectors shown above.
 What we are doing here is using `translate` to adjust the default positioning of the SVG shapes so they are more staggered before the animation begins.
+Similar to giving a parent element a position of `relative` and a child element you want to reposition `absolute` and using `top, left, right, bottom` to finely adjust its position.

 #### Before